baphled/acceptable_model/README.md

     end

-Now it'd be cool if we could build upon our object to include relationships between associations and provide a HATEOS like API without cluttering up a beautiful slim controllers.
+Now it'd be cool if we could build upon our object to include relationships between associations and provide a HATEOAS like API without cluttering up a beautiful slim controllers.

 It'd be nice if we could simply delegate to our created model and have a